Did you know that 88% of consumers are influenced by online customer service when making a buying decision?

 Social Media Customer Support Best Practices:

 - – Reply as quickly as possible: 42% of consumers expect a response on social media within 60 minutes.
+Failure to deal with responses quickly can lead to unhappy customers and even a Shopify chargeback.

 - – Answer everything: feedback, questions, and comments are opportunities to showcase your excellent service.
 Combat negativity with positivity to win street cred with your audience.